nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ##### Usage

-Given below is an example usage scenario and how the Display mechanism behaves at each step.
+Given below is an example usage scenario and how the Displaystats mechanism behaves at each step.

 Step 1.
 The user launches the application after a few times of using the `TestCommand` feature.
 The `QuickCache` will be initialized with the existing QuickCache state.